 - 3 ½ ounces (98g) of powdered pectin (I use 2 boxes of SureJell which is readily available at most larger supermarkets.
 Each box is 1.75 ounces or 49g.)

 - 1½ cups water

 Wash and rinse glass jars (or plastic containers) and lids in the dishwasher or with hot soapy water.
 Dry thoroughly.

 Cut the peaches in half from top to bottom.
 Remove the pit then slice each half into ¼-inch slices.
-Dice the slices into ¼-inch pieces.
+Dice the slices into ¼-inch pieces or smaller.
 (I like to use my chopper for this.
 See post above.)

 Measure exactly 3 cups of the diced peaches into a large microwave-safe bowl.
 Add the sugar and lemon juice and stir well for 1 minute.

 Place the bowl in the microwave on high power for 3 minutes.
 (Mixture will not cook, but will become hot enough for the sugar to dissolve).
 Remove from microwave and stir well for another minute.

 Allow this peach/sugar mixture to sit for 1 hour, giving it a good stir after about 30 minutes.

 Take a taste to make sure the sugar is dissolved.
 If it still has a bit of a grainy texture, give it another 3-minute stint in the microwave then stir until sugar is well dissolved.
 (When the sugar is well-dissolved the mixture will actually deepen in color and lose it's "cloudiness".
 That's when you're ready for the next step.)